LabKey/labkey-ui-components/README.md

 ## Development

 ### Getting Started
-If you are buidling the glass components locally, you will need to do the following to prepare your system.
+If you are building the glass components locally, you will need to do the following to prepare your system.

 #### 1. Install yarn